15 Winter Garden Design Ideas

 8. Evergreen shrubs

-Winter gardens can feel quite sparse when the leaves drop and the perennial plants die back.
-Evergreen shrubs inject a bit of greenery back into your garden and many are low maintenance.
+When your plant’s leaves drop and the perennial plants die back, evergreen shrubs become the backbone of your winter garden.
+These reliable plants prevent your garden from feeling sparse, inject a bit of greenery back into your garden and add structure.
+Many are very low maintenance too.
 See 17 of the best evergreen shrubs from Gardener’s World.

 9. Glass verandas

-An elegant alternative to conservatories, glass verandas create shelter adjoining your home that can be used all year round in good conditions.
-Turn it into a plant haven, a spot for lounging and reading, a dining area, or whatever else you fancy!
+An elegant alternative to conservatories, glass verandas create a seamless connection between your home and garden and can be used all year round in good conditions.
+These versatile structures offer more than just shelter – they’re ideal for winter entertaining, creating a cosy plant haven, using as a spot for lounging and reading or even outdoor dining.

 10. Hedgehog habitat

-The British hedgehog is under threat due to shrinking habitats and increased road traffic.
-Why not turn your garden into a safe haven for a hedgehog family?
-Creating a wild corner, making your pond safe and creating links to other gardens are some of the things you can do.
-Get more information in this guide by the British Hedgehog Society.
+The British hedgehog population is under increasing threat due to shrinking habitats and increased road traffic.
+Why not turn your garden into a sanctuary for a hedgehog family?
+Creating a dedicated wild corner, securing your pond edges and creating links to other gardens are some of the simple things you can do that make a difference to local wildlife.
+Get more information in this guide from the RSPCA.

 11. Feed the birds